nameko/nameko-grpc/README.md

 Compression levels are not supported.

-The GRPC spec allows for the server to respond using a different algorithm from the request, or not compressing at all.
-This is not currently supported in the standard Python GRPC implementation nor nameko-grpc.
+The gRPC spec allows for the server to respond using a different algorithm from the request, or not compressing at all.
+This is not currently supported in the standard Python gRPC implementation nor nameko-grpc.

 ## Errors

-GRPC errors are raised by the client as instances of the `GrpcError` exception class.
-Similar to the `grpc.RpcError` class defined in the standard Python GRPC client, a `GrpcError` encapsulates the [status code](https://github.com/grpc/grpc/blob/master/doc/statuscodes.md) and a `details` string describing the error.
+gRPC errors are raised by the client as instances of the `GrpcError` exception class.
+Similar to the `grpc.RpcError` class defined in the standard Python gRPC client, a `GrpcError` encapsulates the [status code](https://github.com/grpc/grpc/blob/master/doc/statuscodes.md) and a `details` string describing the error.

 ## Timeouts